mosip/id-authentication/docs/design/registration-processor/Approach_for_external_system_integration.md

 Product technical support team.

 **The key requirements are -**
--	Once MOSIP as a product is released as an open source for anyone to use it, product should have sample code for stages and apache camel DSL xml along with document with the steps to add or remove them.
+-	MOSIP product should have capability to integrate with external system.

-**Apache Camel Bridge -**
+**Apache Camel Bridge Limitation-**
-All the vertx stages in registration process are arranged in a particular sequence using apache camel bridge.
+All the vertx stages in registration process are configured using apache camel brige to execute in a sequence.
 Though technically it is possible to add or remove stages in the camel bridge but in some cases this sequece or order can not be altered due to highly dependent activity.
 For example Packet Receiver, Virous Scanner and Packet Uploader need to work in sequence.

 **The key non-functional requirements are**
-1. Addition of a additional HTTP route should be done without updating any existing stages.
+1. Introduce vertx stage which can be pluged in between stages in registration processor.
 2. Auditing of the all the transactions including success and failed scenario.
 3. Logging of the all the requests
 - 	INFO log message in case print request success or failed